adamsnow0/JavaScript_Projects/README.md

 # JavaScript_Projects
-This repository is for JavaScript course projects
+This repository is for JavaScript course projects.